 Under the Trocadero a couple having wedding photos taken

 The first thing you will need to decide is where to stay.
-There is always a debate if you should stay on the Left Bank or Right Bank.
-It is similar to the debate between what is better East Coast and West Coast Rap :).
+There is always a debate if you should stay on the Left Bank or the Right Bank.

 29 Rue de Bourgogne